dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

         Learn more: `satisfiability (SAT) <https://en.wikipedia.org/wiki/Boolean_satisfiability_problem>`_

+    service time
+        Service time is defined as the difference between the times of the ingress time (arrival at :term:`SAPI`) and sampleset's egress (exit from the quantum computer) for each quantum machine instruction (QMI).

+        Learn more: :ref:`qpu_timing_breakdown_service`.

     solver
         A resource that runs a problem.
 Some solvers interface to the :term:`QPU`; others leverage CPU and GPU resources.